dev11systems/dev11-discussions/GOVERNANCE.md

 ## 🜁 Evolution
 This governance model is intentionally minimal.
-It will evolve as dev://systems grows.
+It will evolve as dev11://systems expands.